sharpecs/mycota/README.md

 <a id="readme-top"></a>

-# MYCOTA: A Regression Analysis on Fungi using Python.
+# MYCOTA: Regression Analysis on Fungi using Python.

 <figure>
     <center>